Nort721/GodsEye/README.md

 if the issue has already been reported you may not report it again anless you got any different information about it.

-When posting an issue please try including many information, screenshots, gifs, videos and console logs as possible and describe it into details, these will be also requred:
+When posting an issue please try including as much information as possible, screenshots, gifs, videos and console logs as possible and describe it into details, these will be also requred: